-If you have ever had poison ivy, you know that you want relief immediately.
+If you've ever had poison ivy, you know it's something that calls for immediate relief.

-Poison ivy can be quite dangerous for some people who have a strong allergic reaction, even requiring medical attention.
-But for most people, it's the red and sometimes blistered rash, along with intense itching that can make poison ivy so unbearable.
+But for most people, it's the red and sometimes blistered rash, along with intense itching, that makes poison ivy so unbearable.

 So, watch out for those three leaflet plants with the greenish-white flowers and berries.
 It would be good to know how to identify and stay away from poison oak and poison sumac, too.

-People in need of a poison ivy remedy will often follow a fairly typical course.
+People in need of a poison ivy remedy will often follow a common course.

-There are a number of oils that people have used when it comes to poison ivy relief.
+There are a number of oils that people have used when it comes to soothing a case of poison ivy.
 These oils include peppermint, wintergreen, Thieves, Purification, Melrose, PanAway, chamomile, and lemongrass.

-When Paul got his poison ivy – which was really bad – he tried a number of these oils.
+When one of our sons got poison ivy – which was really bad – he tried a number of these oils.
 Finally, it seems that the Thieves oil worked best.
 The Thieves that comes in the form of a waterless hand purifier seemed especially soothing.

-Since an allergic reaction is involved with poison ivy, Paul also took lavender capsules -- twice a day for three days – and this brought relief to his overall system.
+Since an allergic reaction is involved with poison ivy, our son also took lavender capsules -- twice a day for three days – and this helped to support his overall immune system.

-Another son of ours, Jordan, didn't get hit quite so hard, and Thieves oil with peppermint layered on top was very effective subduing his rash and itching, as well as keeping it from spreading.
+When another son of ours got poison ivy, he didn't get hit quite so hard, and Thieves oil with peppermint layered on top was very effective subduing his rash and soothing the itching.